Why buy in bulk?

 How does it work?

 You purchase the live animal and we schedule the harvest, transportation and communication with the butcher on your behalf.
 You fill out the customer cut sheet to suit your preferences and the butcher will answer any questions you have.
-Depending on how long you want to age your beef, you can pick up your meat directly from the butcher, or for a small delivery fee we can pick up and arrange a time to meet you.
+When your beef is ready, you can pick directly from the butcher or we can pick up and arrange a time to meet you.

 How much does it cost?